Camp Chapman attack: Casualties

 Not including the attacker, nine people were killed and six others were seriously wounded in the attack.
 Seven of the dead were Americans working for the CIA.
 One was al-Balawi's Jordanian case officer and another was the Afghan in charge of external security for the base who had driven al-Balawi to the base from the Pakistan border.
 The CIA initially did not release the names of those killed in the attack.
 All officers on the base worked undercover.

-Jennifer Lynne Matthews, was the Khost BASE chief, 45, the CIA station was in Kabul as stations always are in the country's capital, all other CIA elements in a given country are "bases".
-She was tracking al-Qaeda before the September 11 attacks.
-She joined the CIA in 1989 and was involved with the agency's Bin Laden Issue Station aka Alec Station, named after Michael Scheuer's son.
+Jennifer Lynne Matthews, the station chief, 45, was tracking al-Qaeda before the September 11 attacks.
+She joined the CIA in 1989 and was involved with the agency's Bin Laden Issue Station.
 A U.S. official said Matthews was "one of the US government's top experts on al-Qaeda and other terrorist groups."
 Matthews had been chief of the base since September 2009.

 Besides Matthews, the CIA personnel killed included: